Get PeakVisor App

 8. Traversing the mountain.
 You can traverse from one side of the mountain to the other in four lift rides if you know where you’re going.

-On a separate line: It’s important to be aware of another general feature of the mountain.
-Like many volcanoes, Mammoth is not only conical but also shaped like a Hershey’s Kiss.
-This means that the lower mountain is generally lower angled terrain, mostly within the green or blue difficulty rating.
-The upper mountain is steeper and is mostly within the black and double-black difficulty rating.
-A couple of notable exceptions: Chair 22 and the Facelift Express.
-Chair 22 has some rockin’ steep tree skiing and Facelift Express offers excellent blue groomers in an alpine setting.
+Like many volcanoes, Mammoth is not only conical but also shaped like a Hershey’s Kiss, meaning the lower mountain is generally lower angled terrain (mainly greens and blues).
+The upper mountain is steeper and is almost all black and double-black.
+Two notable exceptions include Chair 22 and the Facelift Express.
+Chair 22 has some steep rockin’ tree skiing on the lower mountain, while Facelift Express offers excellent blue groomers in an alpine setting up high.

 Mammoth Mountain, California